 The purpose of the Math Center is to provide all students the support they need to be successful in their math classes at Allen and beyond.
 The Math Center Staff is available to assist with assignments, test preparation, and review topics of difficulty.
 The Math Center staff consists of student peer tutors that have been recommended by faculty members and have completed a minimum of College Algebra (many have taken or are currently taking Trigonometry, Statistics and Calculus), and the Math Center Coordinator.
-The Math Center is in the Allen Library on the lola Campus and the Academic Success Center on the Burlingame Campus.
-For those students unable to visit the Math Center a Zoom meeting may be set up by contacting the Math Center Coordinator during tutoring hours.
-NetTutor is available 24/7 through Blackboard for all math classes taught at Allen Community College.
+The Math Center is in the Allen Library on the Iola Campus and the Academic Success Center on the Burlingame Campus.
+For those students unable to visit the Math Center a Zoom meeting may be set up by contacting Bruce Symes at 620-901-6303.
+NetTutor is available 24/7 through Canvas for all math classes taught at Allen Community College.

 Faculty are encouraged to share information about Allen's academic support services, including the Math Center, and use it in referrals and assignments.
-For information, contact the Math Center Coordinator at 785-379-8727, or via email at jvincent@allencc.edu.